 Worcester Sharks take a bite out of cancer!

-The Sharks are already planning the 3rd annual PINK IN THE RINK event will be held during the 2013-14 season!
+The Sharks are already planning the the annual PINK IN THE RINK event will be held during the 2014-15 season!
 More information to follow.

-Some of the events that have taken place during the first two Pink in the Rink celebrations included:
+Some of the events that have taken place during the first three Pink in the Rink celebrations included:

-- The home ice of the Worcester Sharks was dyed pink.
+- The home ice of the Worcester Sharks is dyed pink.

 - Game worn pink jerseys were donned by the Worcester Sharks with all proceeds going to The Cup Crusaders.